BuildingLogiX/DataLynX/docs/user-guide/explorer-structure.md

 ### **Breadcrumb Navigation**

-When you click on an Explorer node, the top of the screen shows a breadcrumb path:
+When you click on an eXplorer node, the top of the screen shows a breadcrumb path:

 ```
 /Hierarchy/Campus_Main/Building_A/AHUs